vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

 > Adding a credential to an adapter instance with the `username` and `password` fields as defined above.
 'Credential name'
 > is always added (by VMware Aria Operations), and allows for credentials to be reused between adapter instances.

-Both `describe.xml` and [AdapterDefinition](../references/python-lib/definition/adapter_definition.md) allow for the use of multiple credential types.
+Both `describe.xml` and `AdapterDefinition` object allow for the use of multiple credential types.

 === "Python Adapter Library"

     ``` python linenums="1"
      def get_adapter_definition() -> AdapterDefinition:
          definition = AdapterDefinition("MyAdapter", "My Adapter")